 (b) Within the policies set forth in this Article, it is the purpose of this compact to:

-1. Authorize negotiation, entry into and operations under contractual arrangements among any two or more of the party states for the establishment and maintenance of cooperative programs in any one or more of the fields for which specific provision is made in the several articles of this compact.
+1. Authorize negotiation, entry into and operations under contractual arrangements among any 2 or more of the party states for the establishment and maintenance of cooperative programs in any 1 or more of the fields for which specific provision is made in the several articles of this compact.